peteroupc/peteroupc.github.io/colorgen.md

 <a id=Defective_Color_Vision></a>
 ### Defective Color Vision

-[Defective color vision](http://eilv.cie.co.at/term/287), including what is generally known as ["colorblindness"](https://en.wikipedia.org/wiki/Color_blindness), results from defects in one or more kinds of cones in the retina of each eye and affects a small portion of people, usually males.
+[Defective color vision](http://eilv.cie.co.at/term/287), including what is generally known as ["colorblindness"](https://en.wikipedia.org/wiki/Color_blindness), results from defects in one or more kinds of cones in the retina of each eye and affects a small portion of people, mostly males.

 Each human retina usually has three kinds of cones (L, M, and S), and the visual system senses color by the relative degree